bmich22/ib-edge/README.md

 | [Stripe](https://stripe.com/) | A payment processing platform that allows businesses to securely accept online payments, including credit cards, digital wallets (like Apple Pay), and bank transfers.
 | [Balsamiq](https://balsamiq.com/) | A wireframing tool utilized in the planning phase of IB EDGE and also to mock up the Facebook Business Page.
 | [Flake8](https://flake8.pycqa.org/en/latest/) | A Python linting tool that checks for style guide enforcement and potential errors in code.
 Used inside VS Code.
-| [Black 2024.6.0](https://black.readthedocs.io/en/stable/) | A Python code formatter that ensures consistent code style by automatically formatting code according to best practices.
+| [Autopep 8](https://pypi.org/project/autopep8/) | A Python code formatter that ensures consistent code style by automatically formatting code according to best practices.
 Used inside VS Code.
 |[Gunicorn==20.1.0](https://gunicorn.org/) | A Python WSGI HTTP server used to serve web applications built with Django and acts as intermediary with Heroku.

 ### Automated Testing Manual